Potato Leek Soup

 Potato leek soup is a classic dish that has roots in both Welsh and French cuisine and is a showcase of how humble ingredients can create a delicious and nutritious dish without much effort.
 The mild flavour of the leeks and starchiness of the potatoes create the perfect balance of flavours while giving the soup a rich and velvety texture at the same time.
 Plus, once you’ve got the basics down there are endless varieties that you can make, and you can mix things up by using different broths, herbs and additional vegetables.

 Although I prefer mine pureed, if you like yours a bit chunky you can leave some potato pieces to help provide a bit more texture.
-Regardless of which way you choose, when topped with some fresh chives, homemade croutons and a drizzle of olive oil, this potato leek soup is a hearty one-pot meal that the whole family is sure to love.
+Regardless of which way you choose, when topped with some fresh chives, homemade croutons and a drizzle of olive oil, this healthy potato leek soup is a hearty one-pot meal that the whole family is sure to love.

 This healthy potato leek soup is both simple and inexpensive to a make, and its rich and creamy texture makes it a comforting dish on a cold day.